 The Richmond Highway Bus Rapid Transit (BRT) Project is an approximately 7.4 mile transit project that will run from Huntington Metrorail Station along North Kings Highway and within the median of Richmond Highway (US Route 1) to Fort Belvoir.
-The project is currently in the NEPA and early design phases.
+The project received NEPA determination and is in the design phase.
 As depicted in the attached, "Richmond Highway BRT-Typical Sections" pdf, the project matches the adopted Fairfax County Comprehensive Plan amendment, EMBARK Richmond Highway.
 This includes a median reserved for transit elements (i.e. stations, transitway, etc.), a sidewalk, grass buffer for utilities, two-way cycle track for cyclists, a grass median, and three travel lanes in each direction.
 The project includes nine BRT stations.
 The pedestrian and bicycle facilities will be constructed continuously within the project limits.
 Length of turn lanes, access management and other detail features will be determined as design continues.